-There are plenty of ways you can get support The Papillon Project.
+There are currently 10 ways you can support the charitable work of The Papillon Project.

 We don't believe in selling conventional merchandise and gifts so we make our own by upcycling things hence: 'The Papillon Upcycling Shop'.
+The Pap Up Shop often 'pops up' at public events that The Papillon Project attends throughout the year.
 All profits that are made through The Pap Up Shop go straight back into the supporting our charitable work.
 Details to follow soon about what items we have for sale and how you can buy them.

 If you are a business, charity or NGO that would like to support our work and become an official partner, we would love to hear from you.
 We welcome support from organisations that are bigger and more well connected than ourselves, provided we share a similar vision, mission and values.

 Sign up to Easyfundraising so that whenever you buy something online, The Papillon Project receives a donation!

 10) Invite us to speak!

 Why not invite one of The Papillon Project team to come and give a talk/presentation at your garden club or allotment society?
 We would absolutely love to share our story and tell you about our work in schools.
 Please email us for more information about fees and bookings.